Islandora/documentation/docs/contributing/testing-a-pull-request.md

 safest to delete the repository, as it could lead to you getting stale branches from a fork rather than the desired active code from the canonical repository.

+### ... using source repositories

+When you no longer want the custom code present simple reset the branch back to the default branch or tag.

 More great information is available in the [Composer Documentation](https://getcomposer.org/doc/).